-His Judith and Treg, from Canberra, as well as uncle
+His Judith and Treg, from Canberra, as well as uncle Frank and sister Nicole with her three children, also attended.

 LEFT: Clare Nowland helps Fr Paul Huthnance cut his silver jubilee cake.

 Farewell to Good Samaritans

 A eucharistic celebration will be held this month to mark the closure of the Good Samaritan presence and ministry in Queanbeyan.